 Modern man’s existence is not more than a few thousand years, before that, for millions of years, we were hunters and living off the land.
 Thus the modern lifestyle exists only for about 1/1000 th (one by a thousandth) of the time of our evolution.

-The best form of exercise, especially for seniors, is to do HIIT aerobic exercise, like a brisk walk for 30 seconds, then rest or reduce the pace of walk to a leisurely pace, then again a fast walk of 30 seconds and then slow pace for a minute.
-Repeat this process 7 to 10 times daily.
+The best form of exercise, especially for seniors, is to do HIIT aerobic exercise, like a brisk walk for 3 minutes, then rest or walk to a leisurely pace for 2 minutes.
+Repeat this process for about 5 times daily.
 Rather than trying to see the time, it is better to count the number of steps you take.
 Assuming during a brisk walk you take 2 steps a second, that means 60 steps in 30 seconds.
 Similarly assume you take 1 step a second for a leisurely walk, you take again 60 steps a minute at a slow pace.
 So walk fast counting your steps till 60, then slow down and again count to 60 steps of slow walking and repeat this for at least 7 to 10 times per day.
 If you can Walk, Jog, Run instead of the brisk walk, then that will be great.
 Interspersed Walk Jog Run is one of the best forms of exercise.
 Counting your steps also exercises your brain!!

 Exercise Bike, Elliptical Trainer or Treadmill